 Most of the southern portion of Gunnison County falls under the jurisdiction of the Bureau of Land Management, including the singletrack hub of Hartman Rocks Recreation Area.
-Tons of camping, mountain biking and back road exploration are possible on BLM managed lands in the Gunnison Valley.
+Tons of mountain biking, rock climbing, hiking, OHV and back road exploration are possible on BLM managed lands in the Gunnison Valley.

-The U.S.F.S maintains the vast majority of public lands in Gunnison County.
-The Gunnison National Forest is home to a large quantity of singletrack that visitors and locals enjoy.
-In addition to the regular swaths of National Forest that they are stewards of, they also host five Wilderness Areas in Gunnison County: Maroon Bells-Snowmass, Fossil Ridge, the Raggeds, West Elk and Collegiate Peaks.
+The United States Forest Service (USFS) maintains most of the public lands in Gunnison County.
+Gunnison National Forest is home to a large quantity of singletrack that visitors and locals enjoy.
+They also steward five Wilderness Areas in Gunnison County: Maroon Bells-Snowmass, Fossil Ridge, the Raggeds, the West Elk Mountains and Collegiate Peaks.

-The National Park Service manages two large parks within Gunnison County.
-Curecanti National Recreation Area encompasses the length of the Blue Mesa Reservoir, Colorado’s largest lake, and offers some of the best camping, boating and fishing in the country.
+The National Park Service manages two large parks in the area.
+Curecanti National Recreation Area encompasses the length of the Blue Mesa Reservoir, Colorado’s largest lake, and offers excellent boating and fishing.

-Below Curecanti is the Black Canyon of the Gunnison National Park.
-Its namesake is one of the deepest/narrowest gorges in the world.
+Black Canyon of the Gunnison National Park is also in the area.
+It is one of the deepest/narrowest gorges in the world.
 From either rim you can stare straight down 2000′ to the roiling waters of the Gunnison River.
-Due to its inaccessibility at the bottom, those who enter can be sure to find monstrous trout, Class V and VI whitewater and some of the biggest multi-pitch routes in the west, all in one of the most stunning places you’ll ever visit.
-If the adventure of visiting the bottom isn’t for you, the Park Service maintains a Visitor Center and driving tour on the South Rim and several overlooks along the North Rim.
+It has monstrous trout, Class V and VI whitewater, and some of the biggest multi-pitch routes in the west.
+It’s also one of the most stunning places you could visit.
+The Park Service also maintains a Visitor Center.
+You can drive to overlooks on the South Rim and North Rim.